When uploading your file(s) to the Research Collection you can choose how to manage the access rights.

 The Research Collection is the instrument for implementing ETH Zurich's Open Access Policy.
 Accordingly, academic texts can be published as a first or secondary publication with the following access rights:

 Please be aware that the ETH Libray will check any access rights and embargoes against the original publisher's copyright policies as recorded on SHERPA/RoMEO.

 Research Data often come with special requirements regarding the protection of personal data, simultaneous publication with a journal article or other factors requiring sensitive handling of access rights issues.

 Therefore, the Research Collection provides a maximum degree of flexibility regarding access rights when you publish/archive your data.
 You can choose from the following access rights:

 Access request: When research data are deposited with restricted access rights, external Research Collection users can request access to the data via a form linked from the Landing Page of the item.
-ETH Library forwards release applications to the work's copyright holder, provided that he or she is still employed by ETH Zurich.
+ETH Library forwards release applications to the work's copyright holder, provided that he or she is still employed by ETH Zurich and/or has a an up-to-date ORCID record with a valid email address.
 In the event of a positive answer by the copyright holder we will send a personalized access link to the requester (example of a dataset with restricted access).